-17. What reporting and/or approval requirements apply to the acquisition of shareholdings in, or control of, banks?
+18. What reporting and/or approval requirements apply to the acquisition of shareholdings in, or control of, banks?

-Pursuant to Reg 32/1999, the purchase of bank shares is considered to cause transfer of control in the event that share ownership:
+The purchase of bank shares is considered to cause transfer of control in the event that: share ownership:

-- 1. becomes 25% or more of the paid-up capital of the bank; or - 2. becomes less than 25% of the paid-up capital of the bank but determines directly and indirectly the management and/or policies of the bank.
+- 1. becomes 25% or more of the paid-up capital of the bank; - becomes less than 25% of the paid-up capital of the bank but determines directly and indirectly the management and/or policies of the bank. - 3. become the largest in the bank, or - is not the largest but is able to determines directly or indirectly the management or policies of the bank

-For the purpose of the acquistion or change of control of a bank, an approval from OJK is required on the change of control of the bank as well as a fit and proper test for the prospective controlling shareholder(s).
+For the purpose of the acquisition or change of control of a bank, an approval from OJK is required on the change of control of the bank as well as a fit and proper test for the prospective controlling shareholder(s).